The Heritage Society: Recognizing Today’s Commitment to Tomorrow's Promise

-A Charitable Lead Trust pays Capital Health Foundation an income for a period of years before you or your heirs receive the trust remainder.
+A Charitable Lead Trust pays Capital Health an income for a period of years before you or your heirs receive the trust remainder.
 This type of trust enables you to pass assets to your heirs intact at a reduced cost.
-In addition, it provides gift or estate tax savings for the value of the payments made to Capital Health Foundation.
+In addition, it provides gift or estate tax savings for the value of the payments made to Capital Health.

-A gift of a life insurance policy, new or existing, that names the Foundation as beneficiary and owner, provides an immediate income tax deduction for the gift's value as well as potential estate tax savings.
+A gift of a life insurance policy, new or existing, that names Capital Health as beneficiary and owner, provides an immediate income tax deduction for the gift's value as well as potential estate tax savings.
 Gifting life insurance enables donors to make a significant gift with little expenditure.
 Often, policies are donated to a charity after the children for whom they were purchased have attained independence.

 A donation of real property, either in full or with a retained life interest, offers many benefits.
 These include an immediate income tax deduction for the charitable value of the gift, and no capital gains tax.
 A gift of real estate may also allow you to live in your home and still receive a charitable deduction.

 By naming Capital Health as the remainder beneficiary of your retirement plan, you will avoid tax on "income in respect of a decedent" as well as estate tax on the plan.
 A gift of your retirement plan preserves the plan's value and allows you to leave heirs less costly bequests.